Nextiva / Blog / Business Communication

 Let’s explore the best alternatives to Genesys that offer a better balance of features, cost, and ease of implementation for your business size and contact center requirements.

-Top 7 Genesys Competitors
+Top 7 Genesys Alternatives

 1. Nextiva: Enterprise and SMB-Friendly

-Nextiva contact center solution is a top alternative to Genesys.
+Nextiva contact center solution

 Strengths

-Nextiva is known for its friendly user interface and excellent customer support, making it accessible and helpful for businesses of all sizes.
+One of the Genesys alternatives top contenders, Nextiva is known for its friendly user interface and excellent customer support, making it accessible and helpful for businesses of all sizes.

 Nextiva is a unified communications company and a provider of contact center solutions, meaning it can be your one-stop shop for internal and external communications needs.